rustyrazorblade/cassandra/trino/README.md

 **This directory is a separate, self-contained Gradle project.** It does not touch, depend on, or get built by Cassandra's own Ant build; nothing outside `trino/` was changed to produce it.

-## Scope (PoC, matches the server)
+## Scope

-The Cassandra-side service this connector talks to is an explicit proof-of-concept:
+The Cassandra-side service this connector talks to is still a proof-of-concept in some respects, but cluster-aware, distributed reads and predicate/aggregation pushdown are real, in-scope requirements, not deferred/future work - see `../ARROW-FLIGHT.md` and the in-progress work tracked against this connector:

-- **No authentication.** Anyone who can open a TCP connection to the Flight port can read every row of every user table.
-Do not point this at a Cassandra node reachable from an untrusted network.
+- **No authentication yet.** Anyone who can open a TCP connection to the Flight port can read every row of every user table.
+Do not point this at a Cassandra node reachable from an untrusted network until this lands.
-- **No filter/limit/aggregation pushdown.** Every scan reads the whole table; Trino applies `WHERE`/`LIMIT`/aggregation client-side, which is correct, just not as fast as server-side pushdown would be.
-- **No token-range splitting.** `GetFlightInfo` always returns exactly one Flight endpoint covering a table's entire local range, so this connector emits exactly one split per table - no read parallelism yet.
-When the server gains real splitting, `ArrowFlightSplitManager` is the seam to extend.
+- **Cluster-aware, token-range-split reads** (in progress): ring topology discovery via `cassandra-sidecar`'s client, split planning ported from `cassandra-analytics` (`CassandraRing`/`TokenPartitioner`/`RangeUtils`), and per-split routing to the owning replica's Arrow Flight port - mirroring how the Spark analytics connector already does distributed reads via the sidecar, adapted for live query-time reads instead of Spark's offline bulk SSTable transfer.
+- **Filter and aggregation pushdown** (in progress): predicates and `GROUP BY`/aggregate functions pushed down to the server, evaluated after the cursor-merge reconciles each row (correctness requires this - a predicate can only be evaluated once shadowing/reconciliation has resolved a column to its true value), not applied client-side over an unfiltered scan.
-- **Full-table scan only.** No point-read API.
+- **Full-table scan only** for now.
+No point-read API yet.

-This connector is a faithful, equally-scoped PoC client for that service - it does not implement anything the server doesn't yet support.

 ## Versions targeted